archeduardo5/Revit-SQL-PowerBI-master/README.md

-# Autodesk Revit-SQL-PowerBI
+# Autodesk Revit-SQL-Microsoft PowerBI PBi

-Revit SQL plugin that exports Revit category data to SQL.
+"Revit SQL plugin that allows exporting Revit category data to a SQL database.

-User can select which Revit category they want to export, which will export all visible parameters.
+The user can select which Revit category to export, including all visible parameters.